Survivors who contact us raise many important questions. Here we offer some answers and perspectives.

 A therapist, counsellor or any other person who you feel safe with can play a key part in this process.
 Their main task is to offer safety, support and unconditional positive regard.
 Advice and direction should only be offered if you ask for it.
 Therapists should never try and convince you that they know what’s best for you or disempower you in any way.
 Their role is to show you what a healthy relationship with another person feels and looks like.

-At first, you may feel worse as you go through the process of coming to terms with painful feelings.
+At first, you may feel worse as you go through the process of engaging with very painful feelings.
 This is normal.
-You are facing up to something that you had to push aside for a long time.
-But the right support will make you feel stronger in the long run and allow you to take charge of your emotions, your thoughts and your life.
+You are facing up to something that you had to push aside for a long time in order to survive.
+But with the right support this process will make you feel stronger in the long run and allow you to fully take charge of your emotions, your thoughts and your life.

 There are many different types of therapy but almost none of that matters.
-What matters is whether you feel safe with your therapist, counsellor or supportive person and whether working with that person is making a positive difference in how you feel about yourself and others.
+What matters is whether you feel safe with your therapist, counsellor or supportive person and whether working with that person is making a positive difference in how you feel about yourself and others and the world.

 Not all therapy is talk therapy.
-There is body-centred therapy, art therapy, dance therapy, equine therapy, psychodrama, EMDR, trauma release exercises, and many other approaches that can support you in dealing with the impact of the abuse without ever having to talk about what happened.
+There is body-centred therapy, art therapy, dance therapy, equine therapy, psychodrama, EMDR, trauma release exercises, and many other approaches that can support you in dealing with the impact of the abuse.
 Find out what resonates the most for you and explore.
+Many of these approaches are available through the NHS.

-If there is something that you do not feel comfortable with when working with a therapist or counsellor, you can contact their professional association or employer to get advice or make a formal complaint.
+If there is something that you do not feel comfortable with when working with a therapist or counsellor, and it could not be resolved by talking to them directly, you can contact their professional association or employer to get advice or make a formal complaint.
 BACP and UKCP, the two leading professional associations for therapists, outline the process on their respective websites.

 Group work – whether it’s group therapy, psychoeducation groups or peer-led support groups – is also known to be highly empowering for abuse survivors who feel ready to join a group.
 Many survivors build up confidence in one-to-one counselling before connecting with a group; others feel more comfortable being part of a group before moving on to individual counselling or therapy.